idominikosgr/VibeKit-VDK-CLI/tools/project-scanner/USER-GUIDE.md

 If automatic integration fails, you can manually set up your IDE:

 **VS Code**:
-1. Install the CodePilot Rules extension
+1. Install the VibeCoding Rules extension
 2. Set the rules directory in settings.json:
    ```json
    {